robwillup/mithrandir/docs/LanguagesAndFrameworks/C/Certification/C Essentials Course/Module 1.md

 default.
 Compilers designed for use in Windows can give this file the same name as the source file, only changing the suffix from ".c" to ".exe".

+We must admit that the whole process is actually a bit more complicated.
+Your source code might be comprehensive and divided among several or even dozen of source files.
+It may also happen that the program was not written by you alone, but by a team, in which case the division of sources into multiple files is simply a must.
+In such cases, the compiling splits into two phases - a **compilation** of your source, in order to translate it into machine language, and a joining (or gluing) of your executable code with the executable code derived from other developers into a single and unified product.
+The phase of "gluing" the different executables codes is commonly known as **linking** while the program which conducts the process is called a **linker**.

+## A few words about C

+The "C" language is one of a huge number of programming languages currently in use, and one of the oldest.
+It was created in the early seventies by Dennis Ritchie while he was working in Bell Laboratories.
+Some say that "C" was a by-product of a project which led to the very first version of the Unix operating system.